illinois-cs498vr/illinois-cs498vr.github.io/index.md

 Nevertheless, this is a large, experimental course, so we do not expect specific background courses or experience.
 If you are unsure, use the textbooks and Unity manual as a reference for the level of rigor we expect, or ask course staff.

 ## Lectures ##
-Lecture is held in 1320 Digital Computer Lab on MW 4-5:15pm
+Lecture is held in 1404 Siebel Center on MW 2-3:15pm

 ## Assignments ##
 We expect to have 4 assignments over the course of the semester.
 In each of these, students will work in pairs to solve a specific implementation problem in the virtual reality lab in 4107 Siebel Center.